 Moretz Stadium has been home to the Lenoir-Rhyne Football program since the early 1920s.
 The Bears' home football facility was renamed in 1989 the Helen & Leonard Moretz Stadium, honoring two longtime Lenoir-Rhyne supporters.
 Originally, it also shared time with the baseball program until a new baseball field was constructed and major renovations were given to Moretz Stadium.

 The stadium capacity after the renovations increased its capacity to 9,500 but later dropped to 8,500 after a section of the visitors seating was removed following the 1982 season.
 Moretz Stadium is the largest on-campus stadium in the South Atlantic Conference and is widely recognized as one of the finest small college football stadiums in the nation.
+In addition, Moretz Stadium became home to the men's and women's lacrosse teams after the programs' addition in 2011.

 Shuford Memorial Gymnasium